-If your basement is finished and got water, then you know what a heartache it is.
+If your basement is finished and gets water, then you know what a heartache a wet basement is.
 Wet carpet needs to be dried (and may need to be replaced).
 Wallboard may be so soaked to be deemed ruined.
 Furniture and personal possessions may have been destroyed.

 How to deal with basement water penetration depends on the type of problem your basement has.